subhnet/chat-app/chat-server/Readme2.md

 But how do you know the command successfully sent a message to the topic?
 Right now, you don’t consume messages inside your app, which means you cannot be sure!

-Fortunately, there is an easy way to create a consumr to test right away.
+Fortunately, there is an easy way to create a consumer to test right away.
 Inside the bin folder of your Kafka directory, run the following command:
 ```
 ./kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic kafka-chat
 ```